danpalmer/danpalmer.me/posts/2019-04-29-implicit-hiring-criteria.md

 > Who isn't able to physically write on a whiteboard?
 If they can't, they'll
 > just say so.

-Candidate with dyspraxia may struggle to write on a whiteboard.
+Candidates with dyspraxia may struggle to write on a whiteboard.
 Assuming that a candidate will push back on an aspect of an interview if they have a reason to is a big assumption – interviews have strong power dynamics that people deal with in very different ways.